OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-09.md

 ## Mark 9:47

-And if your eye causes you to sin, throw it away;
-it is better for you to enter the kingdom of God with one eye, than having two eyes, to be thrown into hell,
+And if your eye causes you to stumble, pluck it out.
+It is better for you to enter the kingdom of God with one eye than to have two eyes and be thrown into hell,

 ## Mark 9:48

 where

 > their worm does not die,
-> and the fire is not extinguished.
+> and the fire is not quenched.

 ## Mark 9:49

-“For everyone will be salted with fire.
+For everyone will be salted with fire.

 ## Mark 9:50

-Salt is good; but if the salt becomes unsalty, with what will you make it salty again?
-Have salt in yourselves, and be at peace with one another.”
+Salt is good, but if it loses its saltiness, how can it be made salty again?
+Have salt among yourselves, and be at peace with one another.”